ar-io/ar-io-sdk/README.md

 #### `getArNSRecords()`

-Retrieves all registered ArNS records of the ArIO process.
+Retrieves all registered ArNS records of the IO process.

 ```typescript
 const io = IO.init();